Lynn Lewis Photography | San Francisco Bay Area and Big Sur Wedding + Elopement Photographer

 Glen Oaks Big Sur

-Loma Vista Gardens Big Sur Wedding
+Bride at Loma Vista Gardens

-Loma Vista Gardens Big Sur Wedding
+Wedding ceremony at Loma Vista Gardens

-Loma Vista Gardens Big Sur Wedding
+Wedding at Loma Vista Gardens

 Loma Vista Gardens